pietrolechthaler/fibonacci-dwt-watermarking/README.md

 ```

 ### Embedding
-To embed a watermark in an image, use the `embedding()` function, which integrates a watermark into the specified image using the Fibonacci spiral and DWT-SVD method.
+To embed a watermark in an image, use the `embedding()` function, which integrates a watermark into the specified image using the Fibonacci spiral and DWT-SS method.
 The function accepts the paths to both the original image and the watermark file (saved in .npy format) and returns the best watermarked image after evaluating its robustness under different attack scenarios.

 ```python
 import embedding_polymer